 Today, she works alongside Brice and the Emeritus Team to produce the most elegant expression of Pinot from their treasured vineyards; wines that match the complexity and depth of the ones she tasted in Burgundy, but with a style that’s all California (much like her).

-When she’s not sipping on Pinot Mari can be found hiking around Northern California or snowboarding in Telluride with her husband Brian.
+When she’s not sipping on Pinot Mari can be found hiking around Northern California or snowboarding in Telluride with her husband Brian and pup Mocha.